To prevent unauthorized service management of the Service Virtualization Server, you can limit access to the server through user authentication.

 Note: You cannot delete the built-in Service Virtualization user groups from the server or from a server resource, or modify the permissions.

-For more details on Service Virtualization Management, see the Service Virtualization Help Center.
+For more details on Service Virtualization Management, see Service Virtualization Management.

 This section describes how to configure basic authentication.